Security you can

 Network

-- HTTP security headers on every response: X-Frame-Options, X-Content-Type-Options, CSP upgrade-insecure-requests, Permissions-Policy
+- HTTP security headers are applied, including CSP, X-Content-Type-Options, Referrer-Policy and Permissions-Policy

 Application

-- Content Security Policy (CSP) headers restricting script sources and inline execution
+- Content Security Policy (CSP) limits browser capabilities and approved third-party endpoints

 Authentication